 A known symbol of the Philippine flag.
-The three stars in this tattoo symbolizes the three island group of the Philippines while the sun’s rays signifies the first eight provinces that revolted against Spain.
-If you’re a Filipino or a fan of their culture, then this is a must have.
+The three stars in this tattoo symbolize the three-island group of the Philippines while the sun’s rays signify the first eight provinces that revolted against Spain.
+If you’re a Filipino or a fan of their culture, then this is a must-have.

 #20: Tribal Crescent Moon with Leaves

 You may see this as a tribal tattoo of crescent moon, but if you look closer, you’ll see that it is also drawn with leaves.
 The merged symbols represents the same things: growth, energy, and revival.

 Though it has the typical structure of a sun and moon tattoo, this design has a touch of sophistication because of its high-detailed drawing.
 Notice how the artist combines different elements in every line.

 Drawn like you’re looking through your windowpane at night, this realistic tattoo of a full moon and leafless tree gives away an illusive feeling as if you’re looking into the abyss.

 If you’re searching for a look that has a dash of nobility, have these inked on the back of your legs.
 These high-quality sun and moon tattoo is a good portrayal of the union of royalty.

 #24: ‘Solarly’ Related

 Instead of having the same tattoo, why not add a little twist and make it look related instead?
 Have a sun and moon tattoo with each having a different portrayal, but have the same style of design to make their relation obvious.
 It’s like a couple’s t-shirt but only more permanent.